KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

  > **ReturnNextPreviewPage** : Search-UnifiedAuditLog returns audit records sorted by date.
 However, you can fetch only a maximum of 5,000 records using this method.
 The maximum number of records returned through use of either paging or the ResultSize parameter is 5,000 records.

-**Note**
+#### **Note**
-==Always use the same SessionCommand value for a given SessionId value.
+Always use the same SessionCommand value for a given SessionId value.
 Don't switch between ReturnLargeSet and ReturnNextPreviewPage for the same session ID.
-Otherwise, the output is limited to 10,000 results.==
+Otherwise, the output is limited to 10,000 results

 ### SessionId